Scarabaeus1031/NEXAH/EXPERIMENTAL/BUILDER_LAB/JANUS_OPERATOR/README.md

 # 🔥 Major Shift of the Framework

-The original JANUS experiments began as:
+The earliest JANUS experiments primarily behaved like:

 ```text
 coherence measurements
 inside dynamical systems
 ```

-The newer experiments now increasingly suggest:
+The newer experiments increasingly suggest something deeper:

 ```text
 JANUS may reveal
 transition geometry itself.
 ```

-The focus has shifted from:
+The focus has shifted away from only:

-- local coherence only
+- coherence magnitude
-- instability indicators only
+- instability indication
-- asymmetry measurements only
+- asymmetry measurement

 toward: